Skip to main content

 Additional Information

 These policies should be tested by using the What If tool in the References.
-Setting these can and will create issues with logging in for users until they use an MFA device linked to their accounts.
-Further testing can also be done via the insights and reporting resource the in References which monitors Azure sign ins.
+Setting these can create issues with users logging in until they use an MFA device linked to their accounts.
+Further testing can also be done via the insights and reporting resource in the References, which monitors Azure sign-ins.